About cookies on this site

 • Click Variable Configuration and then Auto-Event Variable

-Expand Variable Type dropdown and you’ll see 12 options.
+Expand the Variable Type dropdown, and you’ll see 13 options.

 #1.
 Element – Accesses the website element (a.k.a.
-DOM Element) itself that was the target of the auto-event action.
-I.e. if you click an image, the auto-event variable will return value [object HTMLImageElement] (I have to admit I have never used such type of auto-event variable in practice).
-This is stored in Data Layer under gtm.element name.
+DOM Element) itself that was the target of the auto-event action, i.e., if you click an image, the auto-event variable will return value [object HTMLImageElement] (I have to admit I have never used such type of auto-event variable in practice).
+This is stored in the Data Layer under gtm.element name.
 Note: There are Built-In Variables for this – Click Element and Form Element.

-Example No.1 – Auto-Event Variable in GA Tag
+Example No.1 – Auto-Event Variable in GA4 Tag

-I used to work at a startup, called Omnisend (previously Soundest).
-We offer an email marketing solution that can be easily integrated with popular e-commerce platforms (Shopify, Bigcommerce, etc.).
-In our website (older version of it), we had various places where logos of e-commerce vendors are displayed (we call them platforms internally).
-Some logos redirected to app stores (where visitors can install Omnisend) other logos redirect users to a signup form, etc.
+I used to work at a startup called Omnisend (previously Soundest).
+We offer an email marketing solution that could easily integrate with popular e-commerce platforms (Shopify, Bigcommerce, etc.).
+On our website (the older version of it), we had various places where logos of e-commerce vendors are displayed (we call them platforms internally).
+Some logos redirected to app stores (where visitors can install Omnisend), while others redirected users to a signup form, etc.

-So I was interested in which vendors are the most popular among our website visitors.
-Luckily each logo contained an attribute with vendor’s title – data-platform (I was able to see it by using Inspect element feature).
+I was interested in which vendors are the most popular among our website visitors.
+Luckily, each logo contained an attribute with the vendor’s title – data-platform (I could by using the Inspect element feature).

-My idea here was to catch all link clicks of vendor logos and push that data to Google Analytics as events where the event label is a platform (vendor) name.
-In order to achieve this I completed the following steps:
+My idea was to catch all link clicks of vendor logos and push that data to Google Analytics as events where the event label is a platform (vendor) name.
+To achieve this, I completed the following steps:

 1. Create an Auto-Event Variable in GTM

-3. Created a Google Analytics Event tag that pushes the data GA.
+3. Created a Google Analytics Event tag that pushes the data to Google Analytics.

 Step 1: Create an Auto-Event Variable